 Free entry to federal recreational lands for 4th graders!
 All U.S. 4th graders can enjoy a free Every Kid in a Park pass good for free entry into our federal lands.
 This pass admits everyone in the family car!
-Just download the voucher from the website and exchange it for the card at the refuge's visitor contact station.
+Just download the voucher from the website and exchange it for the card at federal recreation sites.
 Pass expires August 31st.
 New passes are then available September 1st for new 4th graders.
+Trempealeau National Wildlife Refuge no longer carries this pass.
+Nearby recreational sites that carry the pass include Upper Mississippi River Fish and Wildlife Refuge in Winona, MN and in La Crosse, WI.
 Click on the link below for the website to download the voucher.

 Every Kid in a Park Website